keeeevinShen/url_to_summary/README.md

-to make your life easier, go to https://github.com/keeeevinShen/url_to_summary/edit/main/README.md#:~:text=get_transcript_summary
+to make your life easier, run config.py and input your UM-unique name and password.